christopherpickering/christophers.tips/pages/ubuntu_kiosk.md

 AutomaticLoginEnable = True
 AutomaticLogin = kiosk

+# next allow kiosk to sudo without a pass
+sudo visudo
+# add this to the end of file
+kiosk ALL=(ALL) NOPASSWD: ALL

 # fianlly reboot as kiosk user for remaining changes.
 # if everything worked the user should auto login.
 sudo reboot